 Many PR professionals and communicators are tasked with writing articles and texts about artificial intelligence these days.

-Since I’ve written quite a few of these articles, I want to share some insights that could help you write your next piece on AI.
-1Please note that approx. 70% of this article was written using premium GPT-3 software.
+Since I’ve written several AI articles, I want to share some insights that could help you write your next piece on AI.
+1Please note that approx. 70% of this article was written using premium GPT‑3 software.

 Here we go:

 Leading AI scientists aren’t in agreement on how to describe artificial intelligence.
 As an article writer, you could define AI in whatever way you see fit and be sure there are perspectives to support your chosen approach.

 Do you want to describe a toaster as an AI device?
 Sure, a toaster is a machine that reacts to input to produce a predictive output.

 But be careful.
 The ambiguity within the AI field is both a blessing and a curse for anyone writing AI articles.
 You’re free to be creative in your approach, but unfortunately, there’s nothing to hold onto.

 The general uncertainty means the PR writer must choose a consistent path through the AI text.